sjasthi/python102_2024_abcd_projects/README.md

 How many are from Tamilnadu?
 How many are from Bihar?
 What is the frequency table based on the state?
+In text format - OK
+In visual format - matplotlib

 ### [Project 150]  (Ahala)  Padma Awards: